hadd24667/MeloVerse/README.md

 - **👥 User Roles**:
  ### Listener

-- **Search and Listen**: Search for songs, albums, or playlists; stream music in high quality.
+- **Search and Listen**: Search for songs, albums, or artists; stream music in high quality.
 - **Create and Manage Playlists**: Create, add, or remove songs from custom playlists.
-- **Follow and Like**: Mark songs or albums as favorites and follow artists.
+- **Follow and Like**: Mark songs, artists or albums as favorites and follow artists.
-- **User Interface**: Intuitive design with controls for music playback (pause, play, skip).
+- **User Interface**: Intuitive design with controls for music playback (pause, play, skip, smart shuffle).
+- **Personalised suggestions**: Users can **listen to personalized playlists** suggested by the system.
 ---

 ### Artist